warlock39/webserverlog/README.md

 ```

 Filter is something that allows to filter results by field value using different operators.
-You can specify only db table field name as a filter in config, in this case queryParam property will be equal to
+You can specify only db table field name as a filter in config, in this case `queryParam` property will be equal to
-field name, and operator by default is eq.
+field name, and operator by default is `eq`.
 Currently next operators is supported (but easily can be extended):

 - eq